alan-turing-institute/p2lab-pokemon/README.md

   `pokemon-showdown` directory
 - cd back to the root directory and run `python run.py` to run the demo!

+or via Docker:

+`docker build -t p2:latest .` `docker run -it p2:latest`
+`docker exec -it your_container_id /bin/bash`

+then go to the P2 root and run the script.
+Run docker build with `--no-cache` to rebuild with newer versions of the repos.

 ## Components

 ### Pokemon showdown engine: